Nablus, Palestine / April 2016

 - A significant increase in hand-eye coordination after a 1-month trial of sensory-focused computer-generated learning sessions for children who had been in the NCI rehabilitation program for over one year.

-- A significant decrease in negative behaviors after a 1-month trial of sensory-focused computer-generated learning sessions.
+- A significant decrease in negative behaviours after a 1-month trial of sensory-focused computer-generated learning sessions.

 Study results were presented at the conference Autism Spectrum Disorder: Evidence Based Practices in Palestine, organized by the NCI on April 7th, 2016.

 Our special thanks to everyone involved in making this study a success: